We check projects against the following objectives of the fund:

 - Search for existing projects, review progress or provide updates directly within the tool

-Digital Restart Fund Cluster representatives are responsible for managing the data provided by their cluster.
-If you require direct access to the Prioritisation Tool, please contact your Digital Restart Fund Cluster Representative, who can approve and put you forward for access and training.
-Once you have been approved, please email a copy of the approval along with your name, cluster/agency, role and access request details to the Digital Restart Fund Team at [email protected].
+Digital Restart Fund department representatives are responsible for managing the data provided by their department.
+If you require direct access to the Prioritisation Tool, please contact your Digital Restart Fund department representative, who can approve and put you forward for access and training.
+Once you have been approved, please email a copy of the approval along with your name, department/agency, role and access request details to the Digital Restart Fund Team at email@example.com.

 Each category of the fund is weighted against varying customer impacts and risks.
 The weighting will be updated based on learnings from each round of reviews.
-We used these weightings in the November 2020 process.
+We used these pipeline weightings (DOCX, 19.44 KB) in the November 2020 process.

 The fund also aims to fund projects evenly across all categories.
-After weighting, distribution between categories and clusters is also reviewed.
+After weighting, distribution between categories and departments is also reviewed.

 How the final project list (pipeline) is created

-In collaboration with key clusters, the Digital Restart Fund Working Group works extensively to:
+In collaboration with key departments, the Digital Restart Fund Working Group works extensively to:

 - Finalise project numbers and details